Addiction Counselor Student and Professional Resources for Underrepresented Groups

 Resources for Substance Use Disorder Counseling for Incarcerated and Recently Released Individuals

 The National Institute on Drug Abuse estimates that around 65 percent of the U.S. prison population has an active substance use disorder.
 Another 20 percent committed their crimes under the influence of drugs or alcohol.
-That’s a big chunk of people both actively incarcerated or who have recently been paroled or released who have significant trouble with addiction.
+That’s a big chunk of people, both actively incarcerated or who have recently been paroled or released, who have significant trouble with addiction.

-Yet it’s a population that needs your assistance more than most—without agency or freedom, prisoners are reliant on the very system they’re trapped in to provide the help they need to kick addiction.
+Yet it’s a population that needs your assistance more than most.
+Without agency or freedom, prisoners are reliant on the very system they’re trapped in to provide the help they need to kick addiction.

 Bureau of Prisons Substance Abuse Treatment

 Dealing first-hand with issues facing inmates with substance use disorders has given the federal BOP a lot of experience in the unique challenges of this population.
 You can find the options for treatment within the federal system listed here, from Nonresidential Drug Abuse Treatment to the intensive Residential Drug Abuse Program.
-Understanding the options helps you advocate for your clients stuck in the system.
+Understanding the options helps you effectively advocate for your clients who are stuck in the system.

 Prison Activist Resource Center